betamaxteam/betamax/index.md

 * *tapeRoot*: the base directory where tape files are stored.
 Defaults to `src/test/resources/betamax/tapes`.
 * *proxyPort*: the port the Betamax proxy listens on.
 Defaults to `5555`.
+* *proxyTimeout*: the number of milliseconds before the proxy will give up on a connection to the target server.
+A value of zero means the proxy will wait indefinitely.
+Defaults to `5000`.
 * *defaultMode*: the default _TapeMode_ applied to an inserted tape when the _mode_ argument is not present on the <code>@Betamax</code> annotation.

 If you have a file called `BetamaxConfig.groovy` or `betamax.properties` somewhere in your classpath it will be picked up by the `Recorder` class.